Sudan was the only male northern white rhino left worldwide

 The elderly rhino was fraught with problems normally associated with age.
 During his final years, he was not able to naturally mount a female and suffered from a low sperm count, which made his ability to procreate difficult.

 Najin could conceive, but her hind legs are so weak, she may be unable to support a mounted male.

-“There has been recorded mating between different pairs over the last few years, but not conceptions,” George Paul, the deputy veterinarian at the conservancy, said.
+“There has been recorded mating between different pairs over the last few years, but not conceptions,” Paul says.
 “Based on a recent health examination conducted, both animals have a regular estrus cycle, but no conception has been recorded.”